My Account

 Shashank Singh, “Integration of Environmental Risks in Infrastructure Investments in India: A Business Case for Financial Institutions,” WWF-India, 2021.

-U.S. Department of Agriculture Economic Research Service, “Agricultural Production and Prices,” accessed April 15, 2022.
+U.S. Department of Agriculture Economic Research Service, “Agricultural Production and Prices,” accessed July 12, 2024.

-WWF-UK, “8 Things to Know About Palm Oil,” accessed April 15, 2022.
+WWF-UK, “8 Things to Know About Palm Oil,” accessed July 10.
+2024.

-Many of American Century's investment strategies incorporate the consideration of environmental, social, and/or governance (ESG) factors into their investment processes in addition to traditional financial analysis.
-However, when doing so, the portfolio managers may not consider ESG factors with respect to every investment decision and, even when such factors are considered, they may conclude that other attributes of an investment outweigh ESG considerations when making decisions for the portfolio.
-The consideration of ESG factors may limit the investment opportunities available to a portfolio, and the portfolio may perform differently than those that do not incorporate ESG considerations.
+Many of American Century's investment strategies incorporate sustainability factors, using environmental, social, and/or governance (ESG) data, into their investment processes in addition to traditional financial analysis.
+However, when doing so, the portfolio managers may not consider sustainability-related factors with respect to every investment decision and, even when such factors are considered, they may conclude that other attributes of an investment outweigh sustainability factors when making decisions for the portfolio.
+The incorporation of sustainability factors may limit the investment opportunities available to a portfolio, and the portfolio may or may not outperform those investment strategies that do not incorporate sustainability factors.
 ESG data used by the portfolio managers often lacks standardization, consistency, and transparency, and for certain companies such data may not be available, complete, or accurate.

+The opinions expressed are those of American Century Investments (or the portfolio manager) and are no guarantee of the future performance of any American Century Investments' portfolio.
 This material has been prepared for educational purposes only.
 It is not intended to provide, and should not be relied upon for, investment, accounting, legal or tax advice.